STOP PRESS ANNOUNCEMENT:

 Singing in a choir - what a great way to exercise the brain and the body, and meet other like-minded people, both singers and audiences.

-Formed in 2007, we are a group of local singers who decided we wanted to sing the ever widening a-cappella repertoire - choral music without accompaniment - and along the way have a go at everything from plainsong and polyphony to pop.
-We are currently organised as a thirty-two voice choir plus an actor & a poet, with over a dozen guests who deputise for regular singers.
+Formed in 2007, we are a group of local singers in this rural locality who decided we wanted to sing the ever widening a-cappella repertoire - choral music without accompaniment - and along the way have a go at everything from plainsong and polyphony to pop.
+We are currently organised as a thirty-two voice choir plus an actor and a poet, with over a dozen guests who deputise for regular singers.
 We also run an apprentice scheme.